Marriage in Thailand

 As an aside yet practical for some fellas comment, and without any attempt to overlook the value of Thai brides, a dowry is normally waived in case of re-marriages.

 Nowadays, many parents-in-law hand the dowry back to the married couple as a wedding gift, some families do not require a dowry, and some need to keep the money.
 Traditionally, sinsod is reciprocated by the parents-in-law.
 More often than not, a part of the money is used to pay for the wedding ceremonies, parties and other related expenses.
-Dowries or sinsod payments range from THB 50,000 to 250,000 and up, although these upper figures are rarely asked for, except the marriages amongst celebrities being motivated by extraordinary figures to create sensation.
+Dowries or sinsod payments range from THB 50,000 to 250,000 and up, although these upper figures are rarely asked for, except the marriages amongst celebrities being motivated by the extraordinary figures to create sensation.

 In the past and until today, for the most part wealthy Thai women often forgo the official marriage registration for a variety of reasons, in particular because they loose scores of legitimate civil rights.
 Instead, they prefer to perform a ceremony of traditional Thai wedding.
 This marriage is taken quite seriously by all concerned, and regarded as a lifelong commitment made by the couple.
 In the eyes of Buddhist religion, the marriage is recognized and sacred, albeit the fact that in contrast to other religions, a religiously sanctioned marriage is void in Buddhism.

 Thai Traditional wedding ceremonies and rituals need not be conducted in the presence of monk and are usually performed at someone’s home.
 Simply put, there is no such thing as “Buddhist Wedding Ceremony”, and if monks are present at the wedding, they are not directly involved.
 Whenever monks are invited, which is happened quite often, there always should be an odd number: 3, 5, 7 and the maximum could be 9 monks.